 Sketchup is available for free through http://sketchup.google.com.
 We suggest you download a copy and familiarize yourself with Sketchup before taking the course, but it is not required.

 - Laptop computer - check to make sure your computer meets the minimum system requirements listed for Google Sketchup 7 at http://sketchup.google.com/systemreq.html.
 If you can bring a 3-button mouse, it will make your life easier.

 - Bring a sketch of a project you would like to study in 3D, preferably scanned and saved as a jpeg.

-- On Day One, students will learn all the drawing and modification tools by recreating a sample project provided by the instructors.
-Once students have mastered the basics, we'll play with adding textures and shadows.
+- Day One: Students will learn all the basic drawing and modification tools by recreating a sample project provided by the instructors.
+Once students have a good understanding the basics, we'll experiment with adding textures and shadows.

-- On Day Two, students will have the day to create their own 3D designs.
-We'll also talk about ways to present your models and show examples of how we use Sketchup in our office.
+- Day Three: Students will have the day to create their own 3D design projects.
+Please bring a project or have something in mind that you would like to explore in 3D.
+We'll also talk about ways to present your models and show examples of how Sketch Up is commonly used in an office environment.